 There are few published studies of using a point-and-shoot camera for injury documentation.
-Bloemen et al. published a study in which a point-and-shoot camera was used to document injuries of geriatric emergency department patients, however, only 25 injuries out of the 131 injuries photographed could be assessed for their characterization by physicians.36 Though a point-and-shoot camera is easier to use and less expensive than other camera types, it has not been fully studied for its application for sexual assault injury documentation.
+Bloemen et al. published a study in which a point-and-shoot camera was used to document injuries of geriatric emergency department patients, however, only 25 injuries out of the 131 injuries photographed could be assessed for their often bulky; white ring lights and external flash units to provide proper lighting; macro lenses to capture high-quality minute details in closer range; and American Board of Forensic Odontology (ABFO) scales to document injury size.
+ABFO scales are available in white, black, and gray.
+Each color is optimal under various situations.
+For example, white scales are ideal when photographing darker pigmented skin, black scales are ideal when photographing less pigmented skin, and gray scales are ideal when using ALS.